timgrossinger/modsecurityhelpers3/README.md

 The helpers at the moment:
 - 1 additional rule that logs the anomaly score even when the request isn't intercepted
-- 1 script that greps and filters todays logs for relevant data.
+- 1 interactive script that greps and filters todays (feel free to set $logpath to whatever time frame is needed) logs for relevant data.

 ### The story ###
  - when modsecurity is set to "on" but with a high anomaly threshold in order to NOT intercept the request (kind of like audit mode) it does not actually write the anomaly score into the log file.